Developer(s) – Elden Pixels

 Taking everything into account, I was impressed with how many unique aspects there were within this game compared to other classic 2D titles.
 As someone who first started out playing video games on the NES, my first ever video games being Chip N’ Dale: Rescue Rangers, it was refreshing to take a step back from AAA mainstream titles, and play a game that not only hearkens back to the days of gaming simplicity but also offers something different to any other NES title.

 In summation, Alwa’s Awakening is a welcome addition to the ever-growing indie scene, and a definitive joy to play.
-There’s great gameplay, atmospheric visuals, an excellent soundtrack, and a level of challenge that will satisfy all classes of third-generation gamer.
+There’s great gameplay, atmospheric visuals, an excellent soundtrack, and a level of challenge that will satisfy all classes of third-generation gamers.